-- The South Carolina Department of Revenue collects documentary stamp taxes and remits \$.20 of every \$1.30 collected to the Authority for the Housing Trust Fund. - The employee insurance plans and retirement plan are administered by the South Carolina Public Employee Benefit Authority (PEBA).
-PEBA was created July 1, 2012, buy the South Carolina General Assembly as a state agency responsible for the administration and management of the State's employee insurance programs and retirement systems. - Services received at no cost from State agencies include maintenance of certain accounting records and payroll and disbursement processing from the Comptroller General; check preparation, banking and investment functions from the State Treasurer; and legal services from the Attorney General. - Services provided at no cost from various divisions of the State Budget and Control Board include grant services, personnel management, review, and approval of certain budget amendments, procurement services, and other centralized functions.
-The Authority paid \$295,721 through the Statewide Cost Allocation Plan during the fiscal year. - Financial transactions include payments to divisions of the State Budget and Control Board for vehicle rental, insurance coverage, office supplies, printing, telephone, and interagency mail.
-Payments were also made for the workers' compensation insurance coverage and unemployment compensation.
-The amounts for such items applicable to fiscal year 2014 expenditures were not readily available.
+- The South Carolina Department of Revenue collects documentary stamp taxes and remits \$.20 of every \$1.30 collected to the Authority for the Housing Trust Fund. - The employee insurance plans and retirement plan are administered by PEBA.
+PEBA was created July 1, 2012, by the South Carolina General Assembly as a state agency responsible for the administration and management of the State's employee insurance programs and retirement systems. - Services received at no cost from State agencies include maintenance of certain accounting records and payroll and disbursement processing from the Comptroller General; check preparation, banking and investment functions from the State Treasurer; and legal services from the Attorney General.